 What is Amber Jewelry?
 A Stone that is More Than Meets the Eye

 We know that amber is incredibly beautiful, and has an almost ethereal feel to it when you look at it, but what exactly is it?
 This magnificent honey-colored gemstone is the final stage of tree sap that has been preserved over millions of years through fossilization.
 We then take amber and polish it like a regular gemstone, fit for wearing as a piece of jewelry.
 It is also used as a folk medicine for healing properties, and as a perfume or incense!
 It has a variety of uses, both ancient and modern.
 This incredibly unique stone has garnered attention from humans for over ten thousand years.
 Read on to find out more about amber jewelry history and its uses today.

-The process of it’s creation makes it very different from regular gemstones.
+The process of its creation makes it very different from regular gemstones.
 Regular gemstones, such as diamonds and sapphires, are created with pressure and *inorganic* compounds to make the beautiful stones you’re familiar with.
 Amber is unique in that it is classified as an *organic gemstone*, which means it was made from once-living materials.
 There are only a handful of organic gemstone types in existence, and it shares that the same classification as pearls, jet, ivory, coral, and petrified wood!
 Amber is rated between a 2 and 3 on the Mohs’ scale of hardness.
 It is soft, but not so soft that it could be scratched by a fingernail.

 Amber has been incredibly important for humans living as early as the Neolithic era.
 This was the end of the Stone Age, ushering in a time when metal tools, agriculture, pottery, and jewel crafting had become commonplace.
 It was known to be manipulated into jewelry during this age, as early as 13,000 years ago.
-Itgained popularity among early humans and was collected in large amounts to use for beads, amulets, and other forms of jewelry.
+It gained popularity among early humans and was collected in large amounts to use for beads, amulets, and other forms of jewelry.
 Most ancient amber jewelry is found in the Jutland area, which is a peninsula in northern Europe that contains parts of northern Germany and Denmark.

 Large caches of it have been found with other sacrificial offerings such as axes, suggesting that it played an important role in the lives of early humans.
 This incredibly beautiful stone has also been fashioned into ornaments found in Mycenean tombs – the ancient Greeks adored amber!
 Ancient Egyptians also imported it and adorned themselves with jewelry and made trinkets and other objects from it.
 The stone is still loved by people today, and it’s easy to see why.
-Amber is an incredibly beautiful stone with a ton of history dating back tens of thousands of years.
+Amber is an incredibly beautiful stone with a ton of amber jewelry history dating back tens of thousands of years.

 Location, Location, Location!

 In antiquity, there was a trade route called the Amber Road.
 This trade route was established in the early Bronze Age roughly 4,000 years ago, connecting the North, Baltic, and Mediterranean seas.
 The stone was considered the “gold of the north,” and was a commodity valued by many, especially in the Roman Empire.
-The Romans desired itdue not only to its beauty, but also metaphysical aspects.
+The Romans desired it due not only to its beauty, but also metaphysical aspects.
 They used it for a variety of purposes aside from jewelry, as it was considered a medicine that could cure stomachaches, stress, headaches, and even toothaches!
-The amber that the Romans would import travelled along this Amber Road all the way from the Baltic.
+The amber that the Romans would import traveled along this Amber Road all the way from the Baltic.

 Amber in the Baltic was not traditionally mined for but found washed up on shore.
 The Baltic Sea is not a true sea at all, but more of an estuary of European rivers.
 In fact, the Baltic sea used to be surrounded by a forest of ancient pines that stretched from the south of Scandinavia into the bed of the sea itself from over 45 million years ago.
 The sap from these extinct pines has since become submerged but washes up on shore frequently enough to be considered a harvesting point.
 It washed up from the Baltic Sea is considered one of the most valuable types of amber today.
 These chips are highly desirable among jewelry connoisseurs due to their translucence, and among researchers due to the high amount of ancient plant and animal particulates found preserved within them.